JulianJaffePinterest/druid/extensions-core/spark-extensions/README.md

 ```

 ### Partitioning & `PartitionMap`s
-The segments written by this writer are controller by the calling DataFrame's internal partitioning.
+The segments written by this writer are controlled by the calling DataFrame's internal partitioning.
 If there are many small partitions, or the DataFrame's partitions span output intervals, then many
 small Druid segments will be written with poor overall roll-up.
 If the DataFrame's partitions are
 skewed, then the Druid segments produced will also be skewed.
 To avoid this, users should take